Mythbusters

 Monika and Karolina # 4

 Thanks to campaigning by groups like Marriage Equality and the lobbying efforts of our supporters as part of our Out To Your TD campaign, nearly all political parties in 2011's General Election included marriage equality in their election manifestos.
-The current Programme for Government also includes an explicit provision to look at the provision of same-sex marriage in the context of a Constitutional Convention.
+The Constitutional Convention, which starts in early 2013, provides a HUGE opportunity for supporters of marriage equality to engage with the process to make it a reality.
+Supporters will be able to make the case for provision of equal access to marriage and to show how much support there is for it amongst the public.
+We have a unique opportunity to inform the Convention and to ensure that a positive recommendation from it issues to Government.
+This is THE next step to getting marriage equality across the line.

 (For more information on Marriage Equality's Out to Your TD campaign, please click here)